3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/kestra/README.md

 * [01_gcp_kv.yaml](flows/01_gcp_kv.yaml).
 This flow creates entries in the KS store with the variables needed to access the GCP cloud provider.
 * [02_gcp_load_bay_area_county.yaml](flows/02_gcp_load_bay_area_county.yaml).
 This flow loads the Bay Area counties dataset into the GSC bucket and a final BigQuery table.
-* [03_gcp_load_data.yaml](flows/03_gcp_load_data.yaml).
+* [05_gcp_load_data_scheduled.yaml ](flows/05_gcp_load_data_scheduled.yaml).
 This flow loads the Bay Wheels bike dataset partitioned by year and month.
 The data is extracted from a zip file, the CSV dataset is loaded into a GSC bucket, the CSV dataset is loaded from GSC into a monthly BigQuery table, and finally the data is merged into the final destination BigQuery table.
-* [04_gcp_load_data_by_years.yaml](flows/04_gcp_load_data_by_years.yaml).
-This flow performs the same task as the "03_gcp load_data" flow, but the load is performed annually, passing as parameters the specific year to be loaded.
-* [05_gcp_load_data_scheduled.yaml ](flows/05_gcp_load_data_scheduled.yaml).
-This flow performs the same task as the "03_gcp load_data" flow, but on a monthly schedule.
+This flow performs monthly schedule.
 * [06_gcp_dbt.yaml ](flows/06_gcp_dbt.yaml ).
 This workflow defines the transformations that are performed by dbt.
 * [docker-compose.yml](docker-compose.yml).
 This docker-compose file contains the Docker configuration required for the Kestra workflow to function properly.